 Here’s how it works: First, you purchase a book of 5 vouchers for $5.
 When approached by a panhandler, give them a voucher instead of $1.

 Each voucher includes information on the downtown homeless shelters and a bus ticket to get there.
-If the person is truly in need the voucher is better than $1, and if not, the voucher isn’t very attractive.
+If the person is truly in need the voucher is better than money because it provides access to helping agencies, and if not, the voucher isn’t very attractive.